VAALLEON/QuadWing-Brushed/README.md

 # QuadWing-Brushed
-This kit was created to convert quadcopters to wings.
+This kit was created to convert brushed micro quadcopters and tiny whoops to flying wings.
 It can only be downloaded for personal use.